oliversalzburg/monolit/README.md

  workspaces, in VS Code.

 ## Usage
-Invoke the `monolit.build` command to get started.
+Invoke the `monolit.start` command to get started.

 MonoLit presents a list of "monolit-able" launch configurations.
 A launch configuration becomes monolit-able if any of the following are true: